Instagram Stories – the Snapchat clone that did it better and is now dominating social media.

 Unfortunately, Instagram Stories only last for 24 hours, but if you don’t want the fun to end you can highlight your favourite Stories on your profile.
 You can choose to highlight a single Story or group them together if they are part of a series.

 Select the Stories you wish to include in your highlights and tap “next”.
 Give your highlights a name and choose a cover image for it.
-When you’re happy tap “add” and your highlighted Stories will appear on your profile page.
+When you’re happy to tap “add” and your highlighted Stories will appear on your profile page.

 9. Check Who’s Seen Your Story

-You’ve created an awesome Story so naturally you want to know if all that effort was worth it.
+You’ve created an awesome Story so naturally, you want to know if all that effort was worth it.
 To check how many people have seen your Stories you need to open your own Story.
-At the bottom left of the screen you’ll see some profile images and “seen by x”.
+At the bottom left of the screen, you’ll see some profile images and “seen by x”.
 Tap on this to see who’s been looking at your content.